 A traditional grey cement is fine for dark colours but for light colours it is recommend to use a white Portland cement in the concrete mix.

 Using aggregate to give texture

 The selection of aggregate in the concrete mix can enhance the appearance of a concrete floor.
 There are the three basic types of effect; Surface Cream, Salt and Pepper and Exposed Aggregate.

 The exposed surface of the concrete is made of a troweled cement paste with sufficient depth so that after polishing no aggregate is exposed.
-This is very popular and will give a concrete with a uniform and consistent colour and with no imperfections.
+This is very popular and will give the concrete a uniform and consistent colour with no imperfections.

 Salt and Pepper

 This finish is achieved by using a fine aggregate and only grinding down to the level of the top of the stones.
 Usually, this requires only about 2mm of grinding.

-Here we select a visually appealing stone and expose the centre of it by grinding down by up to 6mm in depth.
+Here a visually appealing stone is selected and expose the centre of it by grinding down by up to 6mm in depth.

 Care must be taken in the selection of the aggregate to expose.
 It should have a regular size and have a colour inside complementary to the colour of the concrete.

 The most popular decorative aggregates are interesting coloured natural stones such as basalts, granite, quartz, or limestone.
-One can also use manufactured materials such as recycled colored glass.
+One can also use manufactured materials such as recycled coloured glass.

 However, stones that contain iron oxides or iron pyrites should be avoided as their colours can leach into the concrete.

 Polishing and the BECOSAN® System

-So you have a beautiful blue floor with coloured stones embedded within but we can enhance the floor further by using the BECOSAN® system.
+If you have a beautiful blue floor with coloured stones embedded within we can enhance the floor further by using the BECOSAN® system.

 The BECOSAN® system uses diamond pads to polish the floor to a high gloss finish so that it feels like glass to the touch.

-However, it is still concrete and wear and tear will damage the surface and will produce dust if left untreated.
-To counteract this we apply the BECOSAN® Densifier which binds with the lime in the concrete to make it resistant to abrasion and harder wearing.
+However, it’s still concrete and wear and tear will damage the surface and will produce dust if left untreated.
+To counteract, BECOSAN® Densifier is applied which binds with the lime in the concrete to make it resistant to abrasion and harder wearing.